-- 1) Provide a range of residential densities in the General Plan and Zoning Codes that permit a variety of housing types, including single-family homes, condominiums, rental apartments, mobile homes, and manufactured housing; - 2) Encourage residential development of high architectural and physical quality that is compatible with neighboring land uses; - Maintain an inventory of sites suitable for housing to accommodate the City's share of regional housing needs; - 4) Seek appropriate private, local, state, and federal funding to implement housing programs for extremely low-, very low-, low-, and moderate-income households;
+- 1) Provide a range of residential densities in the general plan and zoning codes that permit a variety of housing types, including single-family homes, condominiums, rental apartments, mobile homes, and manufactured housing; - 2) Encourage residential development of high architectural and physical quality that is compatible with neighboring land uses; - Maintain an inventory of sites suitable for housing to accommodate the city's share of regional housing needs; - 4) Seek appropriate private, local, state, and federal funding to implement housing programs for extremely low-, very low-, low-, and moderate-income households;

-- 5) Utilize state and federal funds to assist in rehabilitating the existing housing stock; - 6) Accommodate and promote the development of housing for those with special needs, such as shelters for the homeless; transitional housing; housing for seniors, extremely low-income households, large families, and female-headed households; and housing for persons with physical, developmental, or mental disabilities; - 7) Promote energy conservation and ensure all new development complies with state law regarding energy use and conservation; - 8) The City shall require within established neighborhoods that new residential development shall be of a character, size, density, and quality that respects the neighborhood character and maintains the quality of life for existing and future residents; - The City shall maintain a level of housing code enforcement sufficient to correct unsafe, unsanitary or illegal conditions and to preserve the inventory of safe housing; - 10) The City shall require the abatement or demolition of substandard housing that is not economically feasible to repair; - 11) The City shall seek to preserve historic homes and other types of historic residential buildings, districts and unique or landmark neighborhood features; - 12) The City shall provide referrals for housing and services to homeless persons; - 13) The City shall promote increased housing opportunities for seniors, large families, female head of households, and disabled persons. - 14) The City shall encourage developers of rental units to build units for large families; - 15) The City shall require that housing shall be sited to enhance safety along neighborhood streets and in other public and semi-public are; - 16) The City shall encourage the incorporation of child care in residential areas and employment-based land uses to help households with young children; - 17) The City shall ensure employers within the City comply with the requirements of the Fair Employment and Housing Act; - 18) The City will undertake educational efforts to ensure that all segments of the population are aware of their rights and responsibilities regarding fair housing; - 19) The City shall ensure that fair housing practices are applied to all housing offered within the City;
+- 5) Utilize state and federal funds to assist in rehabilitating the existing housing stock; - 6) Accommodate and promote the development of housing for those with special needs, such as shelters for the homeless; transitional housing; housing for seniors, extremely low-income households, large families, and female-headed households; and housing for persons with physical, developmental, or mental disabilities; - 7) Promote energy conservation and ensure all new development complies with state law regarding energy use and conservation; - 8) The city shall require within established neighborhoods that new residential development shall be of a character, size, density, and quality that respects the neighborhood character and maintains the quality of life for existing and future residents; - 9) The city shall maintain a level of housing code enforcement sufficient to correct unsafe, unsanitary or illegal conditions and to preserve the inventory of safe housing; - 10) The city shall require the abatement or demolition of substandard housing that is not economically feasible to repair; - 11) The city shall seek to preserve historic homes and other types of historic residential buildings, districts and unique or landmark neighborhood features; - 12) The city shall provide referrals for housing and services to homeless persons; - 13) The city shall promote increased housing opportunities for seniors, large families, female head of households, and disabled persons. - 14) The city shall encourage developers of rental units to build units for large families; - 15) The city shall require that housing shall be sited to enhance safety along neighborhood streets and in other public and semi-public areas; - 16) The city shall encourage the incorporation of child care in residential areas and employment-based land uses to help households with young children; - 17) The city shall ensure employers within the City comply with the requirements of the Fair Employment and Housing Act; - 18) The city will undertake educational efforts to ensure that all segments of the population are aware of their rights and responsibilities regarding fair housing; - 19) The city shall ensure that fair housing practices are applied to all housing offered within the city; - 20) The city shall encourage the housing industry to comply with fair housing laws and practices;

-- 20) The City shall encourage the housing industry to comply with fair housing laws and practices; - The City shall seek to maximize affordable housing opportunities for those who live or work in Wheatland while seeking to balance job growth and housing supply; - 22) The City shall encourage physical design of neighborhoods and dwellings that promote walking and bicycling and preserve open spaces and views; and - 23) The City shall prioritize sewer and water rights for multi-family development.
+- 21) The city shall seek to maximize affordable housing opportunities for those who live or work in Wheatland while seeking to balance job growth and housing supply; - 22) The city shall encourage physical design of neighborhoods and dwellings that promote walking and bicycling and preserve open spaces and views; and - 23) The city shall prioritize sewer and water rights for multi-family development.